top of page

 Maria graduated from the University of Rochester with a BS in Ecology and Evolutionary Biology in May 2010.
 There, she worked on research projects through the Ramsey Lab, including documenting the composition of Rochester-area forests, studying meadow pollinator communities, and surveying woodland amphibians.
 She has also worked with loggerhead sea turtles through Archelon, the Sea Turtle Protection Society of Greece.

 After spending two years in the Carnaval Lab as a Lab Technician, Maria joined the group full-time as a PhD Student in Fall 2012.
-She just defended her dissertation on the evolutionary consequences of past climate change, focused on montane lizards in the Atlantic Forest of Brazil.

 She is now working as the manager of the Science Research Mentoring Program at the American Museum of Natural History